bigdata-i523/hid215/README.md

    hid:
    - 215
    title: Big Data and Artificial Neural Networks
-   abstract: This paper addresses how Big data and its applications can be used to addresses various issues that arise with Artificial Neural Networks(ANN).
+   abstract: Big data is often referred as a problem of dealing with large data sets.
+With the advancements in computational science and the recent evolution of Artificial Intelligence(AI) and Machine Learning, huge volumes of data are being generated every day.
+Simultaneously the computational resources needed to process and analyze this data is trying to catch up with the rapidly growing data and for the most part have succeeded.
+In today's world, there is a large dependency on Neural networks for dealing with problems in AI and Data analysis.
+Big data and its applications can be used to address various issues that arise with Artificial Neural Networks(ANN)
    url: https://github.com/bigdata-i523/hid215/paper1/paper1.pdf
-   status: Preparation
+   status: 99%
    chapter: Machine Learning
 ```